PUR vs ZeroWater: An Objective, Data-Driven Analysis

 We assessed PUR and ZeroWater’s maintenance requirements, including how often their filters needed replacing, how difficult the filter change process was, and how much they cost to maintain in the long run.

-The table below indicates the maintenance scores we assigned to both pitchers.
+The table below indicates the maintenance scores we assigned to the pitchers.

 ProductMaintenance ScoreServicing RequirementsCosts